Radon in the workplace – IRR17 Your legal requirements

 Work places vary greatly in both size and nature and our experience shows that high levels of radon gas can occur in virtually any type of workplace.
 The levels of radon in a building are dependent on several factors including: location, the type of structure and how the structure is used.

-In workplaces such as offices which are normally classed as low hazard areas, radon can prove to be be one of the largest occupational health risks.
+In workplaces such as offices which are normally classed as low hazard areas, radon can prove to be one of the largest occupational health risks.
 Don’t forget employees who also live nearby may also be exposed to a high levels of radon at home too.
 As a result, a wider awareness of radon can also be of benefit to your staff.

 In certain situations, a risk assessment must include radon testing: